-Erosion, infestation of alien invasive vegetation, over abstraction and road construction are the main impacts on the hydrology of wetlands.
-Grazing and trampling within the catchment of a wetland modifies the runoff characteristics of the catchment and create preferential flows within the wetland.
+Erosion, alien vegetation clearing, over abstraction and road construction are the main impacts on the hydrology of wetlands.
+Grazing and trampling within the wetland modifies the runoff characteristics of the catchment and impacts upon the preferential flows of the wetland.
 Alteration of surface runoff result in straightened channel erosion and formation of gullies within the wetland due to higher-than-normal water velocity.
-In addition, conversions of land for agricultural, industrial or residential use cause wetland drainage, which results in wetlands that are less effective at regulating stream flow and purifying water, because the drainage channels speed up the movement of water through the wetland and exacerbate erosion by concentrating water flow (Collins, 2005).
 Rehabilitation Management Guidelines for hydrology - surface flow and runoff have been developed with a focus on rehabilitation of altered and incised wetland channels due to erosion (gully and headcut) formation and alien vegetation.

 Grazing in riparian areas within wetlands is a natural phenomenon, however, excessive grazing causes alteration of the natural vegetation cover, reduces vegetation and habitat complexity.
 These changes reduce the flood attenuation and sediment trapping efficiencies of wetlands.
 Other indirect effects of grazing include trampling within wetlands, and the creation of localised erosion gullies, while severely trampled riparian areas may be more vulnerable to erosion.
 The current RMGs have been developed for geomorphology with a focus on improving wetland vegetation growth and sediment trapping.
 Water quality within wetlands is affected by both point sources of pollution and non-point sources of pollution.
 Point sources of pollution emanate mainly from industries, Wastewater Treatment Works (WWTWs) and other sources within the catchment.
 Inadequately treated effluent from WWTWs poses a risk to wetlands.
 Non-point sources of pollution are caused by activities such as mining, urban developments, and agricultural return flows.
 Acid mine drainage (AMD) is one of the most serious and potentially enduring environmental problems for the mining industry.
 Rehabilitation Management Guidelines have been developed to address the discharge of raw and inadequately treated wastewater into watercourses.

-In terms of habitat, human activities-such as road construction, stream crossings as well as embankments degrade and destroy wetland habitat by altering water quality, quantity, and flow rates.
-These actions contribute to increased pollutants and disrupt species composition through the introduction of alien species.
-Habitat impacts include poor landscape planning/design practices, lack of development of scientific buffers, unprotected riparian habitat, overgrazing, and illegal harvesting for wood to make ornaments/furniture and subsistence farming.
-Rehabilitation Management Guidelines have been developed to rehabilitate wetlands.
+In terms of Biota, human activities result in wetland habitat degradation and loss by altering water quality, quantity, and flow rates; pollutant increase; and species composition interference due to alien species introduction.
+Poor landscape planning/design practices, lack of development of scientific buffers, lack of protection of riparian habitat, overgrazing, and illegal harvesting for wood to make ornaments/furniture are amongst other impacts on habitat.
+Rehabilitation Management Guidelines have been developed to rehabilitate wetland habitat due to road construction/roadworks.

-In terms of biota, human-induced disturbance, such as the construction of barriers such as dam walls and weirs within or in close proximity of wetlands alters the hydraulics and geomorphic characteristics of the wetland.
+Human-induced disturbance, such as the construction of barriers within or in close proximity of wetlands alters the hydraulics and geomorphic characteristics of the wetland.
 These barriers also alter the wetland aquatic zone which cause changes in the physical habitats upon which biota depend.
 Rehabilitation Management Guidelines have been developed for biota with specific reference to:

-- Restoration of disturbed wetland conditions; - Restoration of natural hydrological and sediment conditions; and - Prevention of erosion headcuts and limitation of incisions within the wetland.
+- Restoration of wetland conditions; - Restoration of natural hydrological and sediment conditions; and - Prevention of erosion headcuts and limitation of incisions within the wetland.